difhel/difhel/README.md

 If you're interested in contributing to any of the projects or have suggestions for improvement, feel free to submit pull requests or open issues in the respective GitHub repositories.
 Let's collaborate and make these projects even better together! 👥

-## 📄 License
+# Let's create something amazing while respecting open-source principles! 🌈

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this project in accordance with the terms specified in the license.
-Let's create something amazing while respecting open-source principles! 🌈
+> \- MF, 10.05.2024